TheMR-777/TheMR-777/cv-study.md

 ## Extracurricular Activities & University Engagement

-- **Founder and Leader of College Cyber Security Club:** Established and led a community of cyber security and ethical hacking enthusiasts for 3 years during college.
-Organized workshops, collaborative research projects, and knowledge-sharing sessions on cryptography, ethical hacking, and security best practices.
-The community fostered a culture of learning and innovation in the field of cyber security.

-- **Class Representative & Student Mentor:** Acted as the unofficial Class Representative, fostering communication between students and faculty.
-Provided academic support to peers and conducted programming classes.
+- **Founder and Leader of International Cybersecurity Community:** Initiated and led a vibrant online community of cybersecurity enthusiasts spanning multiple countries, including Iran, Pakistan, India, Australia, Finland, and Bangladesh.
+Started with just two members and grew to include 13 dedicated mentors from diverse backgrounds.
+The community fostered knowledge sharing, collaborative learning, and innovative approaches to security challenges over a 4-year period.
+Successfully recruited fellow students from my college and university, creating a thriving local interest in cybersecurity that extended beyond academic boundaries.

+- **Technical Mentor & Engineering Advocate:** Served as an unofficial technical leader among peers, fostering a culture of engineering excellence and innovative problem-solving.
+Conducted specialized programming sessions focused on modern C++ techniques, system architecture, and performance optimization, helping fellow students develop a deeper understanding of software engineering principles.

-- **Open Source Contributions:** Actively contributing to my cryptography library, `mr_crypt`, on GitHub.
-Furthermore, contributed to various open-source projects like `AvaloniaUI`, `Flutter`, and `fluent_ui`, enhancing my skills and knowledge in software development.
+- **Open Source Engineering Contributions:** Actively developing `mr_crypt`, an innovative cryptography library that reimagines how developers interact with cryptographic primitives.
+Contributing architectural improvements and performance optimizations to projects like `AvaloniaUI`, `Flutter`, and `fluent_ui`, focusing on elegant solutions to complex technical challenges.

-- **AI Prompt Engineering:** Developed specialized prompts for GPT models, optimizing their performance for specific fields and improving output accuracy.
-Skilled in enhancing the capabilities of various AI models through advanced prompt engineering techniques.
+- **AI Engineering Integration Pioneer:** Developing sophisticated approaches to integrate AI capabilities into the software engineering workflow.
+Created advanced prompt engineering techniques that enable AI systems to assist with complex architectural decisions, algorithm optimization, and system design challenges, establishing new paradigms for AI-assisted software development.

+- **ERP Architecture Consultant:** Serving as a key architectural consultant for ACE Money Transfer's enterprise-grade ERP system.
+Providing strategic guidance on system architecture using an Entity-Attribute-Value model for exceptional flexibility, recommending technology choices like PrimeNG components that were widely adopted, and designing sophisticated approval workflows and administrative systems.
+Applying a 'simplicity-driven innovation' philosophy to create elegant solutions to complex enterprise challenges.

 ## Languages

 - **Urdu:** Native
 - **English:** 7.5 Bands in IELTS Academic

 | IELTS Module | Bands |